-Upon successful execution of a program, the exit status from sudo will simply be the exit status of the program that was executed.
+Upon successful execution of a command, the exit status from sudo will be the exit status of the program that was executed.
+If the command terminated due to receipt of a signal, sudo will send itself the same signal that terminated the command.